FKLC/ff-auto-js-tracer/README.md

 - You need a custom Firefox build.
 You'll need to apply some patches to your custom build from [the Gist here](https://gist.github.com/FKLC/f752fede7217ca05c17611bf70c61ce9).
     - These two are a MUST:
         - update-signal-initiated-profiler-features-and-filters.diff
+            - When the profiler is initiated from a signal, it will use the hardcoded features and filters.
+This patch modifies it to use the JSTracer feature.
         - signal-back-to-the-signaller-after-profiler-is-stopped.diff
+            - This patch makes sure that the profiler signals back to the signaller (this tool) after the profiler is stopped.
+This is important as it tells this tool that the profiling is done and it can proceed to the next step.
+There's also [Bug 1905929](https://bugzilla.mozilla.org/show_bug.cgi?id=1905929) which is similar, but there's no work being done on it as of now.
     - These are optional, but recommended:
         - prevent-bot-detection.diff
+            - Just sets navigator.webdriver to false.
+Some websites check this property to detect bots.
     - These are only for research purposes, you can skip them.
 They do show how you can extend the data collected by the profiler:
         - log-requested-fonts-and-font-fingerprinting.diff
+            - Logs requested fonts by scripts.
+Also logs font fingerprinting attempts by utilizing Firefox's built-in font fingerprinting detection.
         - log-blocked-fonts.diff
+            - Logs blocked fonts by the user's font blocking settings.
     - These are NOT recommended, avoid it if you can.
 It will break pages and potentially crash Firefox:
         - dont-use-super-verbose-and-hacky-and-unstable-js-tracer.diff
+            - This patch injects code to every JS function (including getters and setters) and logs every function call's arguments and return values.
+This is extremely hacky and unstable, and will break maaaany pages.

 1. Clone this repository
 1. Run `npm install`